 Caring for someone with memory loss can be extremely frustrating, especially if your loved one asks the same question repeatedly.
-But people with Alzheimer’s and other forms of dementia often experience delusions and hallucinations, which can make communicating even more difficult.
+But delusions and hallucinations, which are incredibly common with conditions such as Lewy-Body dementia, Parkinson’s dementia, and Alzheimer’s disease, can make communicating even more difficult.

 Delusions are false beliefs, such as thinking a spouse is having an affair or that a relative is stealing items.

 Hallucinations are false perceptions, such as hearing or seeing something that isn’t there.

 The natural instinct of a compassionate caregiver is to reassure the person that these thoughts or perceptions aren’t real.
 But correcting, arguing, or reasoning rarely work and usually just cause frustration for both people.
 Instead: